PolarisTLX/Area-2071-Challenge/README.md

 # Area 2071 Organisation Landing Page -

-This website was a PDF-to-HTML project to realise an original design from Dribbble, which can be found here for comparison:
+This website was a PSD-to-HTML project to realize an original design from Dribbble, which can be found here for comparison:

 [Dribbble Area 2071 Concept](https://dribbble.com/shots/3979326-Area-2071-Landing-Page)